nusnlp/Self-J/README.md

 We release our judge model, tuned for the instruction-following model of Vicuna-v1.5, at Huggingface, link: [Self-J-13B-Vicuna-v1.5](https://huggingface.co/oceanpty/Self-J).

 #### 4. Performance
 Our judge models achieve better correlations with GPT-4 than strong baselines.
+However, it can still suffer from the issue of distribution shifts.

 **Pearson correlation between various measures with GPT-4's scores.
 Assessment based on 850 test samples**